brentvollebregt/nitratine.net/README.md

 - tags 14px

 # TODO
-- Cut descriptions short when window is resized (and on entry) by calculating if text is outside
-- Title and description from data.json to article
+- Have "description" and "reduced_description" in data.json (indv) + fix mess
+    - Add "reduced_description" to be added to main data.json
+    - "reduced_description" to be displayed on tiles
+    - Remove "title_reduced" - this was an effort to save small vertical tiles, this is not needed.
+Map to "title"
-- Description meta tag <!-- <meta name="description" content="A description of the page" /> -->
+    - "description" to go into header and just under titles <!-- <meta name="description" content="A description of the page" /> -->
+    - Make titles served straight to article, don't set in article ({{ title }})
 - Scale images? (articles/ - Not to project)
 - Get Snow
 - Make page dark themed